Developer FAQs

 Take a look at Access to smart contract

-state inside the section AssemblyScript API.
+state inside the section .

-10. Is it possible to set up a subgraph using graph init
+11. Is it possible to set up a subgraph using graph init

 from graph-cli

 with two contracts?
-Or should I manually add another datasource in subgraph.yaml
+Or should I manually add another dataSource in subgraph.yaml

 after running graph init